The 40th Anniversary of our Parish took place on 8th December 2013.

 Alternatively, you can leave your details with the Parish Office Tel: 499 4203.

 The Ballinteer Family History Society ran from April 1993 until it's final lecture in November 2006.
-However, we have kept the link open so that you may still access some excellent Genealogical Links which will assist you in researching Family History by clicking the link below which will take you to the Historical Assist page.
+However, we have kept the link open so that you may still access some excellent Genealogical Links which will assist you in researching Family History.

 We hope you find the various sites usefull.